Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

  clocksin.mellish have a different idea of what "difference list" means than lpn!
 (I'll confirm when I reread lpn!
-I just confirmed it by looking it up @ ch7.2, but I plan to reread lpn!) https://swi-prolog.discourse.group/t/difference-list/959 https://en.wikipedia.org/wiki/Difference_list
+I just confirmed it by looking it up @ ch7.2, but I plan to reread lpn!) https://swi-prolog.discourse.group/t/difference-list/959 https://en.wikipedia.org/wiki/Difference_list as long as it isn't an empty list; holes can be pun×hed into any dex of a list, and lazily evaluated (call by need)

 roussel is to prolog, as russell is to lisp, as russell is to principia mathematica